Fish Police: Critical reception

 Slings and Arrows Comics Guide called the characters "pleasing" and the art a "clean, open style", but criticized the writing for being "like a glossy dramatisation of a blockbuster, specially designed not to be too upsetting or too taxing".
 The same publication called Fish Shticks "fresh, funny, and wonderfully human".
 Harlan Ellison describes it as a series that "turns to gibberish when one attempts to codify it", praising Moncuse's writing style.
 D. Aviva Rothschild, in Graphic Novels: A Bibliographic Guide to Book-Length Comics, called it "all idea and little execution", saying that "there are too many characters and too many threads of plot", although she praised Moncuse's art.

-Animated series version
+Animated series

 Hanna-Barbera Productions adapted Fish Police into an animated television series that was first broadcast on CBS in 1992, lasting only six episodes over one season.
-The show was cancelled after only three episodes; the remaining three episodes have never been shown in the US.
-Fish Police had a decidedly more mature tone than most other animated Hanna-Barbera series, with episodes often filled with innuendo and cases of mild language.
-It also featured several stars' voices, including Ed Asner, John Ritter, Tim Curry, Hector Elizondo, Buddy Hackett, Megan Mullally, Robert Guillaume and JoBeth Williams.
+The show was cancelled after only three episodes, with the remaining three episodes not airing in the United States.
+Fish Police had a decidedly more mature tone than most other animated Hanna-Barbera series, containing innuendo and mild language.
+It also featured several guest actors, including Ed Asner, John Ritter, Tim Curry, Héctor Elizondo, Buddy Hackett, Megan Mullally, Robert Guillaume, and JoBeth Williams.